Warm-Ups for Runners

 Static Stretches

 There is evidence that static stretching can impede performance and there is very little to suggest that it will improve it.
-For this reason it is generally best not to include it as part of your warm up.
+For this reason it is generally recommended not to include it as part of your warm-up.

-if this is the case then it should be included as early as possible in the warm up - after a jog so that the muscles are warm, but before any specific drills.
-Following static stretching with specific drills can mitigate any negative effects.
+If this is the case then it should be included as early as possible in the warm-up – after a jog so that the muscles are warm – but before any specific drills.
+Following static stretching with specific drills can help mitigate any negative effects.

 Dynamic Stretches